SuccinctPaul/zkvm-demos/sp1-zkvm/README.md

-# SP1 zkVM Fibonacci Demo
+# SP1 zkVM Multi-Program Demo

-This is a demonstration of using [Succinct SP1 zkVM](https://github.com/succinctlabs/sp1) to compute Fibonacci numbers with zero-knowledge proofs.
+This is a demonstration of using [Succinct SP1 zkVM](https://github.com/succinctlabs/sp1) to run multiple programs with zero-knowledge proofs.

+## 🎯 Multi-Program Support

+This demo showcases a **single guest binary** that can execute **7 different programs**:
+- Fibonacci, Sum, Factorial, IsPrime, PopCount, Hash (SHA256), Signature (ECDSA)

+**Key Innovation:** Runtime program selection via `program_id` parameter, eliminating the need for multiple guest binaries.

 ## About SP1 zkVM